Skip to main content

 You can also listen to this article:

-Just-in-time manufacturing, or JIT, is a production strategy designed to meet demand as exactly as possible while minimizing waste and extra costs associated with creating surplus goods.
-It is very similar to Lean manufacturing and the terms are sometimes used interchangeably.
+Just-in-time manufacturing, or JIT, is a production methodology designed to meet demand as exactly as possible while minimizing waste and extra costs associated with creating surplus goods.
+It is similar to lean manufacturing and the terms are sometimes used interchangeably.

-Also known as short-cycle, continuous-flow, or lean manufacturing, JIT aims to produce exactly what, when, and how much was ordered – either by the next workstation sequence or the customer.
-Accurate demand forecasting is thus a prerequisite of this production model.
+Also known as short-cycle manufacturing, JIT aims to produce exactly what, when, and how much was ordered – either by the next workstation sequence or the customer.
+The just-in-time inventory model, on the other hand, aims to order goods so that they would arrive just in time for their consumption.
+Accurate demand forecasting is thus a prerequisite of this production and inventory model.

 JIT is geared toward eliminating waste arising from inefficient manufacturing.
-This results in reduced standing inventory, labor costs, storage space, throughput time, etc. Let us take a look at the primary types of manufacturing wastes that JIT addresses in a bit more detail:
+This results in reduced standing inventory, labor costs, storage space, throughput time, etc. Let us take a look at the seven types of manufacturing wastes that JIT addresses in a bit more detail.

 Overproduction is manufacturing products in advance of or more than the demand specifies.
 It’s considered to be the most severe of the wastes by proponents of just-in-time manufacturing because it squanders time, space, and money, all the while masking the other problems within a company’s processes.